enumerbs/Project3-Group6/README.md

 - final presentation slides: **slides/PresentationSlides_GlobalDataAnalysisAPI_Group6.pdf**
 - a source code example of 'how to use' this project's API for your own further data analysis: **HowToUse_GlobalDataAnalysisAPI_SampleCode.ipynb**

+## Steps to Reproduce / How to Run the API

+1. Clone this repository.
+1. From the top-level repository folder, at a suitable command line (e.g. Bash) invoke `python app.py` to run this project's Flask-based API as a local web server.
+1. Note the command line output, which will include the URL for the API (by default this will be http://127.0.0.1:5000).
+1. Enter that URL in your browser to see the API landing page.
+1. Append one of the API endpoints listed on the landing page to the URL in order to retrieve data from the API (e.g. http://127.0.0.1:5000/api/v1.0/country-codes)
+1. (Optional) At a second command line, invoke 'jupyter notebook' and open `HowToUse_GlobalDataAnalysisAPI_SampleCode.ipynb` from the top-level repository folder.
+Update the `server` URL if required (default is again http://127.0.0.1:5000).
+You can then view the sample code in the Notebook, and run that to query the running Flask-based API.

+Assumptions:
+- your command-line environment is based on Anaconda or similar, so includes support for the Python environment, and Python libraries used in this project including Flask and Pandera.

+Note:
+- The project's SQLite database is ready to be queried; it has been saved with the results of the project's ETL phase.
+In other words, it is not necessary to run the ETL scripts to invoke the API.
+Having said that, there is additional details below on the ETL phases including steps to recreate the database.

 ## Project Overview and Rationale
 This project aims to provide a reliable, scalable API solution that supports analysts investigating global data statistics and trends over time.